hdbhdb/hdbhdb.github.io/_posts/2017-12-15-first-post.md

 title: First post
 ---

 Site is in progress.
-See the [about](/about) for more details on my projects.
+See [about](/about) for more details on my projects.